This site is not affiliated with any auto parts manufacturer or repair shop. All prices are estimates based on national averages.

 The Midas warranty in detail

-Midas backs strut installations with two separate warranties.
+Midas backs strut work with two parts warranties.
 The first is the Monroe limited lifetime parts warranty, which covers the Monroe Quick-Strut hardware against manufacturing defects for as long as you own the vehicle.
 Honored directly through Monroe with your original purchase receipt, this warranty applies to the parts themselves and survives even if your local Midas closes or you move.

 Coupon strategy at Midas